booox/Learn-Notes/webserver/Docker/Docker Notes.md

 > and use `docker volume rm <volume name>` to remove a volume that’s no longer needed.

 ### Backup, restore, or migrate data volumes

+* Another useful function we can perform with volumes is use them for backups, restores or migrations.
+* We do this by using the *--volumes-from* flag to create a new container that mounts that volume `$ docker run --rm --volumes-from dbstore -v $(pwd):/backup ubuntu tar cvf /backup/backup.tar /dbdata`

+    * Here we’ve launched a new container and mounted the volume from the *dbstore* container.
+    * We’ve then mounted a local host directory as */backup* .
+    * Finally, we’ve passed a command that uses *tar* to backup the contents of the *dbdata* volume to a *backup.tar* file inside our */backup* directory.
+    * When the command completes and the container stops we’ll be left with a backup of our *dbdata* volume.

+* You could then restore it to the same container, or another that you've made elsewhere.
+    * Create a new container
+        `$ docker run -v /dbdata --name dbstore2 ubuntu /bin/bash`
+    * Then un-tar the backup file in the new container’s data volume.
+        `$ docker run --rm --volumes-from dbstore2 -v $(pwd):/backup ubuntu bash -c "cd /dbdata && tar xvf /backup/backup.tar --strip 1"`

+* You can use the techniques above to automate backup, migration and restore testing using your preferred tools.

 ### Important tips on using shared volumes

+* Multiple containers can also share one or more data volumes.
+* However, multiple containers writing to a single shared volume can cause data corruption.
+    * Make sure your applications are designed to write to shared data stores.

+* Data volumes are directly accessible from the Docker host.
+    * This means you can read and write to them with normal Linux tools.
+    * In most cases you should not do this as it can cause data corruption if your containers and applications are unaware of your direct access.